|

 It is through these Scriptures and faith in Jesus, Paul says that

-bring salvation and wisdom.
-Verse 16 is a well know Evangelical verse.
+16 is a well know Evangelical verse.
+It

 When Paul used the word “Scripture”, he was speaking about the